Tapas15/Lamma_recommender/memory-bank/progress.md

 - Documentation updates needed
 - Performance optimization required
 - Cross-platform compatibility is a priority
 - Vector search and recommendation system testing is now ready
+- API enhancements are improving the matching capabilities
+- Talent search API provides more targeted candidate matching